Rigidity of the saddle connection complex: Surfaces and arcs

 All arcs considered in this paper will be essential unless stated otherwise.
-We usually identify an arc with its image, so we do not care about its orientation.
+We usually consider arcs up to reversal of orientation and proper isotopy.
 Furthermore, we shall usually consider arcs up to \emph{proper homotopy}, that is, homotopy relative to $\P$.
 Two arcs $\alpha,\beta$ are said to be \emph{disjoint} if they have disjoint interiors; otherwise we say they \emph{intersect} or \emph{cross} and write~$\alpha \pitchfork \beta$.

 A \emph{multi-arc} on $(S,\P)$ is a non-empty set of pairwise disjoint and non-homotopic arcs (see \cref{fig:multiarc} for an example), and a \emph{triangulation} of $(S,\P)$ is a maximal multi-arc.
+Indeed, cutting~$S$ along a maximal multi-arc as described in the next section decomposes it into a finite union of triangles.

 \begin{definition}[Arc complex] The \emph{arc complex} $\A(S,\P)$ is the flag simplicial complex whose vertices are the essential arcs on $(S,\P)$ (considered up to homotopy), with simplices corresponding to multi-arcs on $(S,\P)$. \end{definition}